 - There are over 180 resources available in the BMP Library (Figure 9), categorized by each implementation strategy topic outlined in the I-Plan. - NCTCOG consistently requests and receives new resources to be added.
-The Library is updated regularly and is featured in the TMDL quarterly newsletters.
+The library is updated regularly and is featured in the TMDL quarterly newsletters. - NCTCOG has been coordinating with TMDL stakeholders to revise the BMP Library to best fit the needs of our region, including revisions to the types of materials, formatting of the website, etc.